-Buyers, rejoice!
-Our co-CEO Katherine Power—who co-founded Clique Media properties Who What Wear, Byrdie, and MyDomaine—has just listed her Beverly Hills home on the market for $2.4 million, and it is nothing short of breathtaking.
-With the help of celebrity interior designer Estee Stanley, Power and her husband, celebrity photographer Justin Coit, completely renovated and restored the two-bedroom, two-and-a-half-bath, 2121-square-foot home, bringing it back to its fairy-tale English country vibe.
+It doesn't surprise us that our CEO, Katherine Power—who co-founded Clique Brands properties Who What Wear, Byrdie, and MyDomaine—has an eye for interior design.
+We've been avid followers of her enviable personal on Instagram and rejoiced when she made it affordable with the Who What Wear collection at Target.
+Her former Beverly Hills home (it was on the market for $2.4 million in 2015) is nothing short of breathtaking.
+With the help of celebrity interior designer Estee Stanley, Power and her husband, celebrity photographer Justin Coit, completely renovated and restored the two-bedroom, two-and-a-half-bath, 2121-square-foot home, bringing it back to its fairytale English country vibe.

-We spoke to Power to learn more about her home and interior style—read on below to hear how this beautiful space came together.
+We spoke to Power to learn more about the home and interior style.
+Read on to hear how this beautiful space came together.

 One of Power’s other favorite pieces is a custom wood and black tufted velvet sofa in her living room, which Estee Stanley designed for her library in the Greystone Mansion Show House.
 “I loved it so much I had to buy it from her,” she admits.